beneath-hq/beneath/docs/quick-starts/read-data-into-your-web-app.md

 Time required: 3 minutes.

+In this quick-start, we read an event stream from Beneath into a web application.
+You can read any public data stream or any of the private data streams that you have access to.

 ##### 1. Log in to the Data Terminal
 Go to <a href="https://www.beneath.dev">https://www.beneath.dev</a>, and log in.
 If you don't yet have an account, create one.